 In Focus: The Chicago Freedom Movement & the Fight for Fair Housing

-The In Focus exhibition reflects on historical and contemporary responses to fair housing, beginning with the crucial Chicago Freedom Movement.
-The show seeks to provide an understanding and context for this national issue that had roots in the Chicagoland area through a variety of photographic works, including featured work by activist and photographer Bernard Kleina and new work by our Teen Art Council and members of York Community High School’s Black Student Union.
-The exhibition will also include local responses, especially through maps, statistics, and stories provided by H.O.P.E., the National Public Housing Museum, History Makers, and other partnering organizations.
+The Museum’s 2021 In Focus exhibition reflected on historical and contemporary responses to fair housing, beginning with the crucial Chicago Freedom Movement.
+The show sought to provide an understanding and context for this national issue that had roots in the Chicagoland area through a variety of photographic works, including featured work by activist and photographer Bernard Kleina with new work by our Teen Art Council and members of York Community High School’s Black Student Union.
+The exhibition will also included local responses, especially through maps, statistics, and stories provided by H.O.P.E., the National Public Housing Museum, History Makers, and other partnering organizations.

 WTTW Chicago’s Angel Idowu interviews photographers Bernard Kleina and Vashon Jordan Jr. in Elmhurst Exhibit on Fair Housing Features Rare MLK Photos